 Ask anyone what to do in Walla Walla, and they’ll tell you to go wine tasting.
 With over 120+ wineries, it has the highest concentration of wineries in the state.
 With high elevations and a Mediterranean-like climate, the Walla Walla AVA is known for making many of the biggest, boldest reds like cabernet sauvignon and syrah.

-There are five sections to Walla Walla wine country: Westside, Downtown, the Airport District, Eastside, and Southside, though many southside wineries are located in Oregon.
+There are six sections to Walla Walla wine country: Westside, Downtown, the Airport District, Eastside, and Southside, and Oregon.
 Check out my map of Walla Walla wineries for the full list of my favorites.
 If you only have time to visit a handful, don’t miss these.

 Alton Wines